Top Va. Republican Senator Edited 1968 Yearbook With Blackface Photos, Racial Slurs

 The yearbook photos were first reported by The Virginian-Pilot.

-Norment is the first Virginia Republican to be touched by an ever-widening scandal about past displays of racism that has engulfed the state's top Democrats.
+Norment is the first Virginia Republican to be touched by an ever widening scandal about past displays of racism that has engulfed the state's top Democrats.
 Virginia.
 Gov. Ralph Northam and Attorney General Mark Herring both admitted to darkening their faces for costumes when they were younger.

 Meanwhile, the state's lieutenant governor, Justin Fairfax, is facing an allegation of sexual assault, which he has repeatedly denied.